 “The elderly are being abandoned because they have stopped being productive.
 Mental and physical health take a toll, they are lonely and, in many cases, they don’t have much dignity at the end of their lives,” says Minal Madankar, program coordinator at JSS.

 It is largely this age group that seeks medical attention and support.
 As well as advice on food.
-“We get to learn things that will help me take care of myself, like how eating millets is better for me than eating rice, and of course, I get my medicines here,” says Rupa Baghel.
+“We get to learn things that will help me take care of myself, like how eating millets is better for me than eating rice, and of course, I get my medicines here,” says Rupi Baghel.

 After the session participants are treated to kodo millet kheer.
 JSS staff hope the taste of millets will induce them to switch, and also serve to bring them back next month.
 The rural communities JSS covers in Bilaspur and Mungeli districts mostly have lean diabetes and they put it down to changing diets, as well as the addition of refined carbohydrates like white rice provided by the public distribution system (PDS).